-5 marvelous places to visit in November
+Best places to visit in November: 5 can't-miss picks

 A couple of annual events in November to consider:

--- Denver Arts Week: It takes place November 2 though 10 in 2018 and features more than 300 events across the city, including Know Your Arts First Friday, free admission to museums and plenty of family-friendly functions. -- Denver Film Festival: The festival shows more than 250 features, documentaries and short films from October 31 to November 11 in 2018.
+-- Denver Arts Week: It takes place November 1 through 9 in 2019 and features more than 300 events across the city, including Know Your Arts First Friday, free admission to museums and plenty of family-friendly functions. -- Denver Film Festival: The festival shows more than 250 features, documentaries and short films from October 31 to November 11 in 2018.
 The films are screened at a variety of venues across the city.
 If you're looking for a hotel stay that adds to the Denver experience, you may want to consider The Oxford Hotel.
 It's the city's oldest operating hotel, having opened in 1891.
 It can give you a real sense of the city's past while still providing all the modern touches.
 (1600 17th St, Denver, Colorado 80202; +1 303 628 5400)

 5. Beijing, China

-Note: This article was originally published in October 2017 and updated in September 2019.
-CNN's Forrest Brown contributed new material.